gstavrinos/seabreeze/trunk/SeaBreeze/README.txt

 Error: LINK : fatal error LNK1123: failure during conversion to COFF: file invalid or corrupt
 Fix:   Uninstall .NET 4.5.1 and re-install .NET 4.0
        (cf http://stackoverflow.com/questions/10888391, 6626397, etc)

+Error: Runtime: An unhandled exception of type 'System.BadImageFormatException' occured in CSharpDemo.exe
+Fix:   This nearly always means that SeaBreeze.dll was compiled in 32-bit mode and linked to
+       a 64-bit CSharpDemo.exe, or vice-versa.
+Please ensure that both the library and client application are compiled to the same target and try again.
 \endverbatim

 \subsection build_linux Linux